ravasthi/css3-foundation/README.md

 ## Getting Started ##

-1. Install Ruby, RubyGems and Bundler, or verify that they are already installed.
+1. Install Ruby, RubyGems, Bundler and Bower, or verify that they are already installed.
 2. Change into the <code>css3-foundation/</code> directory in your favorite terminal application and type <code>bundle install</code>.
 3. Install front-end dependencies by typing <code>bower install</code>.
 4. Steps 1–3 are one-time-only setup requirements.
 Hereafter, all you need to do is run the following command from <code>css3-foundation/</code>: